Types of tsunami

 move to higher ground (at least 35 metres above sea level) immediately.
 Be aware that there may be more than one wave, and it may not be safe for up to 24 hours.
 The waves that follow the first one may also be bigger.

 Official warnings are only possible for distant and regional source tsunami.
-Official warnings are issued by the Ministry of Civil Defence & Emergency Management, and your local council or Civil Defence Emergency Management Group may also put out warnings through radio, tsunami sirens and other local procedures (e.g. emergency services vehicles with PA systems, or telephone trees).
+Official warnings are issued by the National Emergency Management Agency, and your local council or Civil Defence Emergency Management Group may also put out warnings through radio, tsunami sirens and other local procedures (e.g. emergency services vehicles with PA systems, or telephone trees).

 Find out more about the smartphone Hazard app which is another way of receiving official alerts on our smartphone alerts page.